Recently one of our readers asked what are some of the things we recommend doing immediately after inheriting a WordPress site?

 You also need to create a complete WordPress backup before making any further changes to your website.
 This would help you revert back your website in case anything goes wrong.

 If you are a developer working on a website, then you’ll need to work with your client to assign user roles and permissions to their staff.

 Your goal should be to limit the administrator user role to people who actually need to perform admin tasks.
 These tasks include things like changing the theme, installing new plugins, or adding new users to the website.

 If you are working on your own site, then you will need to review user access.
 Create a new user account for your authors if needed.

 If there are older author and editor accounts that you will not be working with, then you need to edit those user accounts and change their email address and password.
 See our guide on how to disable user accounts without deleting them.

 6. Run Security and Performance Scans

 It is also important that you check to see that caching is configured properly.

 7. Check for Proper Tracking and SEO Integration

-8. Implement Version Control
+8. Implement Version Control and/or Staging Site